OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 The application (`AdvancedSettings.exe`) can be run with the following optional arguments:

-`"-desktop"`: Creates a settings window on the desktop as well as in VR.
+`"-desktop"`: Creates a settings window on the desktop, but not in VR.
 Running `startdesktopmode.bat` in the install directory has the same effect.

 `"-nosound"`: Forces sound effects off.